 Alcatraz Prison Museum National Park’s main attraction is the Alcatraz Federal Penitentiary Museum, also known as “The Rock”.
-It once was an American Federal Prison, built of reinforced concrete, and designed to be a maximum security facility, with minimal privileges; a “place of penitence”, modeled after the old Quaker concept used in early American prisons.
+It once was an American Federal Prison, built of reinforced concrete, and designed to be a maximum security facility, with minimal privileges for prisoners; a “place of penitence”, modeled after the old Quaker concept used in early American prisons.

 This philosophy had in the past created awful consequences for the inmates: insanity and death.
-However, the need to control these rather scary prisoners was great, so this philosophy was resurrected.
-It was a stark place of incarceration for 300 high-risk security civilian prisoners at one time who were deemed to be the worst risk for violence, trouble and escape who were found in the United States Federal Penitentiary inmate population.
+However, the need to control these scary human beings was great, so this philosophy was resurrected.
+It was a stark place of incarceration for those 300 civilian prisoners deemed to be the worst risk for violence, trouble and escape in the United States Federal Penitentiary inmate population.

 In the beginning years of the prison, no talking among inmates was allowed except for three minutes during morning and afternoon recreation periods and for two hours on the weekends.
+Breaking this rule sent the offender to one of the discipline cells, depending on how severe the violation was.
 Al Capone had a hard time with this regulation.
-Breaking this rule sent the offender to one of the discipline cells in Alcatraz, depending on how severe the violation was.

-Alcatraz was like a small city, and had all the services needed for living, besides cells for all kinds of inmates.
+Alcatraz was like a small city, and had all the services needed for prison life.
 There was a hospital, mental ward, dining hall, work factory, laundry, kitchen, library, showers, visiting room, outside recreation area, etc.

 The inmates were watched and supervised very closely under strict rules.
 There was one guard to three inmate ratio, which means the guards knew their charges well.
 One man in one cell was the sleeping arrangement.
 The daily routine was unchanging and every minute was accounted for during the day.
 “Federal inmates are required to work, unless they are medically unable to, or are violent or disruptive.
 At Alcatraz, work included factory work, laundry, general prison maintenance, and food preparation.”

-Though these 300 inmates were more closely supervised and controlled than inmates at any other federal prison, the facility did begin gradually to offer through the years an array of work, education, reading materials and recreation programs like baseball for those who just did their time, followed the rules and were no trouble.
-Their library had over 115,000 books and many magazines.
-Cells were wired with earphones so inmates could listen to warden-approved stations during the 1940s’.
-Others were allowed to play instruments and play in a band together.
-Al Capone learned the banjo and George “Machine Gun” Kelly also learned an instrument, and they played together in a little band.
+Though inmates were more closely supervised and controlled than those at any other federal prison, Alcatraz did begin gradually to offer an array of work, education, reading materials and recreation programs for those who did their time, followed the rules and made no trouble.
+The prison library had over 115,000 books and many magazines.
+Cells were wired with earphones so inmates could listen to warden-approved radio stations during the 1940s.
+Al Capone learned the banjo and George “Machine Gun” Kelly also learned an instrument; and they played together in a little band.

 Efforts to provide good food and good medical care were considered to be rights not privileges for the inmates who basically behaved.
-Cell blocks A, B, C, and Broadway housed prisoners who could go along with the program.
-Clothing, a private 4 x 8 cell with a single bed, a toilet, a sink and a desk, being able to take a shower once a week were also rights.
-With all the tight controls, trouble was basically at a minimum.
+Cell blocks A, B, and C, and Broadway housed prisoners who could go along with the program.
+Clothing, a private 4 x 8 cell with along with a single bed, a toilet, a sink and a desk, being able to take a shower once a week were also rights.
+With all the tight controls, trouble was kept at a minimum.

 Cell Block D was reserved for the most dangerous and hard to handle prisoners, who were locked up for 23 out of 24 hours.
 Cell Block D was also the home to all the disciplinary cells of punishment.
-There were some men incarcerated here on Cell Block D with mental illness, bad attitudes, violent tendencies and issues with self-control that got them in conflict with the strict regimentation.
-The mentally ill prisoners who couldn’t adjust to regular prison routine and were a danger to themselves and others, and had more trouble on Cell Block D, were often moved to cells in the hospital mental ward when there was a vacancy.
+There were some men incarcerated here on Cell Block D with mental illness, bad attitudes, violent tendencies, and issues with self-control that got them in conflict with the strict regimentation of prison life.
+Mentally ill prisoners who couldn’t adjust to prison routine and were a danger to themselves and others were often moved to cells in the hospital mental ward, when there was a vacancy.

 The right to clothing and regular full meals were taken away if the prisoner committed a minor violation; winding up in a pitch-black, cold disciplinary Cell Block D “Strip Cell”; kept in isolation for a one to two day stay; sleeping on a straw mattress that was taken away during the day, and eating just bread and water.

-A more severe punishment was given for major violations.
-Such a violator experienced a stay in one of the four Cell Block D “Hole Cells” for periods of up to 19 days, with just a low wattage bulb hanging from the ceiling and a toilet.
-Again being naked, a stay here for the offender often included a beat-down by the guards for those guilty of a major offense.
-The screams of the prisoners being beaten by the guards were heard by the other prisoners on D and C block.
-They made noises, like banging on their bars so other prisoners would know what was happening.
+More severe punishment were given for major violations.
+Such violators experienced a stay in one of the four Cell Block D “Hole Cells” for periods of up to 19 days, with just a low wattage bulb hanging from the ceiling for light and a toilet.
+For those guilty of a major offense, a stay here often included a beat-down by the guards for those guilty of a major offense.
+The screams of beaten prisoners were heard by everyone on D and C block.
+They in turn made noises, like banging on their bars, that so other prisoners knew what was happening.

-In “The Hole”, the food pattern was this; During the first two days of their stay the inmate offenders received just 2 cups of water and a minimal amount of bread each day.
+In “The Hole”, the food pattern was this; during the first two days inmate offenders received just 2 cups of water and a minimal amount of bread.
 The third day they received full meals.
-This pattern lasted until they were put back into their regular cell.
-However, this experience could push inmates with boarder line mental illness over the edge of sanity.
-They came out of these cells senseless, insane.
-Inmates who had long stays in these cells often suffered from pneumonia and/or arthritis; thus also winding up in the prison hospital.
+This continued until they were put back into their regular cell.
+This experience could push inmates with borderline mental illness over the edge.
+They came out of the cells senseless, insane.
+After long stays in these cells inmates often suffered from pneumonia and/or arthritis; winding up in the prison hospital.

-The worse place of punishment that was rarely occupied was in the “Dungeon Cells” that used to be the old army disciplinary barracks, located underneath the prison.
+The worst place of punishment, which was rarely occupied, was in the “Dungeon Cells,” which used to be the old army disciplinary barracks, underneath the prison.
 It was said that naked prisoners were chained to the wall for 12 hours, and given only a blanket to sleep on.
-In 1942, the Supreme Court ruled that the Dungeon Cells were cruel and unusual punishment and were discontinued.
+In 1942, the Supreme Court ruled that the Dungeon Cells were cruel and unusual punishment and their use was discontinued.

 The average stay here for an inmate was three to five years.
 Some spent more time, like bank robber Alan Karpis who did 27 years hard time.
 He was paroled in 1969, and became an author at the age of 62.

 Robert Stroud, a brilliant man with serious issues who had suffered terrible abuse as a child, spent 17 of his 54 years in prison at Alcatraz.
-Though well respected in the bird community for his research and medicinal discoveries for curing canary disease at Leavenworth Prison, he was denied having birds at Alcatraz, so he wrote some impressive books, putting his 134 IQ to good use.
+Though well respected in the aviary community for his research and medicinal discoveries for curing canary disease at Leavenworth Prison, could not keep birds at Alcatraz, so he wrote some impressive books, instead, putting his 134 IQ to good use.
 He spent seven years on D Cell Block, and ten years in the Alcatraz hospital ward.
-He was transferred there because he liked to grab people through his bars.
+He was transferred there because he liked to grab people through the bars.
 He was classified as an “aggressive” homosexual and would attack others if left alone with them.
-Robert was eventually transferred to a mental health prison ward state-side where he died of natural causes in his late seventies.
+He was eventually transferred to a mental health prison ward state-side where he died of natural causes in his late seventies.

-However, despite the minimum occurrences of discord, both guards and inmates were killed at the hands of other inmates, or killed by authorities during escape attempts; though not at the levels of other places of incarceration.
+However, despite the minimal rates of discord, compared to other places of incarceration both guards and inmates of Alcatraz were killed at the hands of other inmates, or killed by authorities during escape attempts; though not at the levels of other places of incarceration.
 There were also 5 suicides.